microsoft/AirSim/docs/build_windows.md

 Sometimes the Unreal + VS build system doesn't recompile if you make changes to only header files.
 To ensure a recompile, make some Unreal based cpp file "dirty" like AirSimGameMode.cpp.

 #### Unreal still uses VS2015 or I'm getting some link error
-Running serveral versions of VS can lead to issues when compiling UE projects.
+Running several versions of VS can lead to issues when compiling UE projects.
 One problem that may arise is that UE will try to compile with an older version of VS which may or may not work.
 There are two settings in Unreal, one for for the engine and one for the project, to adjust the version of VS to be used.
 1. Edit -> Editor preferences -> General -> Source code
 2. Edit -> Project Settings -> Platforms -> Windows -> Toolchain ->CompilerVersion